What is the Maintenance of Ferma Flooring Solid Hardwood?

 - Dry-mop or vacuum floor: This gets rid of all surface dirt and debris.

-- Mop floor, going with the grain: If your floors are polyurethaned, dampen a mop with water and a few drops of dishwashing liquid.
-Be sure to ring out the mop thoroughly before using it on the floor.
-Run the mop back and forth, going with the grain of the wood in smooth strokes.
+- Mop floor, going with the grain: If your floors are polyurethaned, dampen a mop with water and some drops of dishwashing liquid.
+Be sure to ring out the mop before using it on the floor.
+Run the mop along the floor and follow the grain of the wood in smooth strokes.

-Even the best solid hardwood floors are subject to problems.
+Even the best solid hardwood floors are vulnerable to problems.
 The problems range from minor surface damage to serious structural defects.
 We try to answer all these questions one by one.

 - Dealing with Scratches: Minor scratches in wood floors often can be buffed away using steel wool or progressively finer sandpaper grits.
 Restrict your sanding to the scratched area, feathering only slightly into the surrounding surface.
 Sand or buff only in line with the wood grain.
 Most of Ferma Flooring’s solid hardwood is polyurethane finishes.
 They are difficult to sand.
 Trying using a scouring pad dipped in mineral spirits or use a sanding screen.